LispCookbook/cl-cookbook/hashes.md

 ##Testing for the Presence of a Key in a Hash Table

-The first value returned by GETHASH is the object in the hash table that's associated with the key you provided as an argument to GETHASH or NIL if no value exists for this key.
+The first value returned by `gethash` is the object in the hash table that's associated with the key you provided as an argument to `gethash` or NIL if no value exists for this key.
 This value can act as a [generalized boolean](http://www.lispworks.com/documentation/HyperSpec/Body/26_glo_g.htm#generalized_boolean">generalized boolean) if you want to test for the presence of keys.

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table))